Biomarker hub·hormones

 Estradiol(E2)

-Estradiol in men comes primarily from aromatization of testosterone in adipose tissue.
-Both too low and too high impair performance, mood, and cardiovascular health.
+Estradiol in men comes primarily from aromatization of testosterone in adipose tissue, with smaller contributions from the testes and brain.
+The right level is essential for libido, erectile function, bone density, lipid metabolism, and cardiovascular endothelial function.
+Both suppressed and elevated estradiol impair performance, mood, and long-term cardiovascular health.

 Optimal range